 How Does Safe Horizon and ATP Help Victims?

-What Does the Future Hold for the Issue of Human Trafficking?
+What Does the Future Hold for Anti-Human Trafficking Efforts?

 The political events over the last two years have greatly impacted advocacy and direct service efforts by anti-trafficking organizations, including ATP.
 Although human trafficking initiatives have historically enjoyed bipartisan support in Congress, we are seeing an anti-immigrant shift that adversely impacts our clients.
 Over half of our survivors are foreign nationals and have suffered horrific mistreatment at the hands of others.
 They should be treated as human trafficking survivors entitled to assistance, and not as immigrants to be deported.
 Nonetheless, the recent reauthorization of TVPA reconfirms the United States’ commitment to preventing human trafficking, protecting survivors and prosecuting trafficking crimes.
 Much work remains, however, and the next few years will be critical for appropriate implementation and enforcement of TVPA mandates and policies.